l7mp/demo-clusters/README.md

 ```

 Step 4: Set-up DNS records.
 In this installation ArgoCD will install an `Nginx Ingress Controller` that will be exposed to the Internet via a `LoadBalacer` type Kubernetes service.
-In order to reach your applications you have to register that `ExternalIP` to you DNS provider.
+In order to reach your applications you have to register that `ExternalIP` to your DNS provider.
 The following command will show you the public IP address of the ingress controller (it might take a few minutes until your cloud provider provisions a public IP):
 ```
 kubectl get service -n ingress-nginx ingress-nginx-controller -o jsonpath="{.status.loadBalancer.ingress[0].ip}"
 ```

-We took this public IP and register an `A` record for `*.argocd.gcp-europe-central2.stunner.cc` in our DNS provider.
+We took this public IP and registered an `A` record for `*.argocd.gcp-europe-central2.stunner.cc` in our DNS provider.

 If that is done, you should be able to access the ArgoCD UI in your domain (in our case `argocd.gcp-europe-central2.stunner.cc`).
-The user is `admin`, and you get the password with the following command:
+The user is `admin`, and can you get the password with the following command:
 ```
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```